 Short-Term Residential Treatment

-CAT’s Short-Term Residential Drug Treatment Program provides individual attention and education to help patients focus on recovery after detoxification has taken place.
+CAT’s Short-Term Residential Drug and Alcohol Addiction Treatment Program provides individual attention and education to help patients focus on recovery after detoxification has taken place.
 Our program offers educational sessions, group and individual therapy and 12-step meetings.
 The specific needs and progress of each patient ultimately determines the length of stay.
 A typical short-term residential program lasts a month.

 CAT’s trained counselors educate patients on the effects of drug and alcohol abuse, relapse prevention, stress management and similar issues related to chemical dependency.
 Additional sessions include music therapy, art, recreation, spirituality discussions and more.